wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - TODO: Do we need to make an interface for MetadataRestorer and then create HBase and C* versions?
   - Could have a static "get" method in KijiMetaTable that can get the appropriate restorer
 - TODO: Add the column name translation business (I've been skipping that for now).
+- TODO: Add support for counters
+- TODO: Figure out what to do about hashing entity IDs.
+Right now we are really hashing twice (once in Kiji, once in Cassandra).

 Open questions